What is a backpropagation algorithm?

 There are two leading types of backpropagation networks:

 - Static backpropagation.
 Static backpropagation is a network developed to map static inputs for static outputs.
-Static backpropagation networks can solve static classification problems, such as optical character recognition (OCR).
+Static networks can solve static classification problems, such as optical character recognition (OCR).

 What is a backpropagation algorithm in a neural network?